 The spray paint in the photos is what I used for the bins.
 I bought both at home depot, making sure they would bond to plastic.
 I used 3 cans of spray paint total for 9 bins.
 Before painting I washed them and let them dry.

 Then I took them outside and put them on some cardboard and sprayed them on the outside and let them dry.
 After they were fully dry I did a second coat and let that dry.
 Last I flipped them and sprayed the outside, doing two coats as well.

 After they were dry I made the labels for them.
 I measured out how big I wanted my labels to be and I used my silhouette software to draft it up.
 I ended up using brown craft paper envelopes because I didn’t have regular craft paper on hand.
 (If you are interested in buying one of these AMAZING machines, I have a deal for you below!)

 I cut the brown craft paper with a stationary / paper cutter (scissors or the silhouette would work too).
 Then I cut a white frame with my silhouette to glue over the brown craft paper.
 After gluing those down I used my silhouette to cut out the vinyl decals for the labels.

-Lucky for you I have made the work easy, and I made a free silhouette cut file for you to download!
+Lucky for you I’ve made the work easy, and made a free Silhouette cut file for you to download!
 It has the three different size labels I used with the white frame and vinyl laundry words.
 All you have to do is grab some paper and vinyl and press Cut!
 Exciting right?
 You’ll find the free cut file at the end of this post.